COLA508/esp32_IOT_Learning_Kit/docs/source/Pre-classpreparation.rst

 2. Each folder contains two files.
   - .ino files are used for programming with the Arduino IDE;
-  - .bin files are used for programming with flash_download_tool.
+  - .bin files are used for programming with Flash Download Tool.

 .. image:: _static/65.code.png
    :width: 800